 |School Type||4-year, public*||4-year, private, not-for-profit*|

-Bachelor of Arts in Special Education with a Concentration in Exceptional Student Education
+Bachelor of Science in Elementary Education with a Concentration in Special Education

-Master of Education in Special Education with a Concentration in Exceptional Student Education
+Bachelor of Science in Secondary Education with a Concentration in Special Education

 Flagler College - St. Augustine

 Flagler College's bachelor's degree program in special education is offered through the Department of Education.

 Bachelor of Arts in Education with a Concentration in Elementary Education/Exceptional Student Education